 \section{XAI for 6G Use Cases}

-This section overviews comprehensively the potentials of XAI for typical 6G uses cases \cite{morocho2019machine, giordani2020toward, yang2020ai6Gnetwork, zhang2019vision6G, saad2019vision} including intelligent health and wearable, industry 5.0, collaborative robots, digital twin, CAVs and UAVs, smart grid 2.0, holographic telepresence, smart governance, and online advertising in 6G.
-Specifically, for each use case, it firstly introduces the motivation, which explains why this use case is important and required urgently.
+Most of the visionary 6G applications need the support of AI and intelligent automation to realize their full capability.
+This section overviews comprehensively the potentials of XAI for such typical 6G use cases \cite{morocho2019machine, giordani2020toward, yang2020ai6Gnetwork, zhang2019vision6G, saad2019vision} including intelligent health and wearable, industry 5.0, collaborative robots, digital twin, CAVs and UAVs, smart grid 2.0, holographic telepresence, metaverse and smart governance in 6G.
+Specifically, for each use case, it first introduces the motivation, which explains why this use case is important and required urgently.
 Then, it analyzes the enabling technologies required which normally includes the 6G communications technologies and AI algorithms.
 We also introduce some important existing work in the literature under each use case.
-Last but not least, we explain why XAI can improve the transparency of the high stake decision-making process to enhance the trust between humans and machines.
+Last but not least, we explain why XAI can enhance trust between humans and machines in each specific 6G use case as well as potential issues due to XAI.
 The XAI requirements of these 6G use cases are summarised in Table \ref{tab:use_cases}.